51Degrees/specifications/pipeline-specification/advanced-features/multi-pipeline-elements.md

 # Multi-Pipeline elements

-It should be possible for a Flow Element to be added to multiple Pipelines once it has been created.
+This feature makes it possible for a Flow Element to be added to multiple Pipelines once it has been created.

 The intention is that this can be used to allow users to create Pipelines that only do as much processing as they need for different use cases within a single system.
-Without this feature, new Flow Element instances, which may come with a significant memory footprint, would be required for each Pipeline.
+Without this feature, new Flow Element instances, which may come with a significant memory footprint, would be needed for each Pipeline.

 This causes difficulties for any Flow Elements that maintain some state information relating to the Pipeline they are added to (For